One of the most popular question we get in the comment section of this site and our youtube channel is:

 - Summary/Conclusion

-How a VPN Works
+How a VPN works with your ISP

 For more info, see this introduction to VPNs by Gizmodo.

-Does using a VPN use extra data?
+Does using a VPN use more data?

-This is called encryption overhead.
+This extra data is called encryption overhead.

 Which VPN Protocols use the least data?